yam1-croissant/shiva_phase2/Curated Challenges/Reverse Eng.md

 } while (cVar1 == *pcVar4); // Check if expected byte == received byte
 bStack_c9 = 0; // If loop breaks due to mismatch, set flag to false
 ```
-his comparison loop shows that the received bytes (auStack_e8), which are the result of the worker thread processing the user's input, must exactly match a hardcoded array of bytes, acStack_a5.
+this comparison loop shows that the received bytes (auStack_e8), which are the result of the worker thread processing the user's input, must exactly match a hardcoded array of bytes, acStack_a5.

-The Key: The Hardcoded Byte Array

-The expected output (auStack_e8) must match the contents of acStack_a5.
-This array represents the encoded/transformed flag.
-Since the loop is a simple byte-by-byte comparison, you can reconstruct the sequence of bytes it expects.

-Let's extract the hardcoded bytes for the first 21 elements (indices 0 to 20, since the loop condition is 0x15 < uVar5, meaning it allows indices up to 21 but the comparison is only for 0 to 20):

 ```
 uVar3 = _ZN5alloc3vec16Vec$LT$T$C$A$GT$3len17h5a12cd3354265ffaE(auStack_e8);